-Like humans, cats experience fear, pleasure, hunger, anxiety, and many other emotions that may affect their behavior.
-Some common behaviors are seen as problems and can affect the quality of life of both the owners and their cats.
-Fortunately, many of these undesirable behaviors can be corrected.
+Like humans, cats experience fear, pleasure, hunger, anxiety, frustration, and many other emotions that may affect their behavior.
+A number of common kitty behaviors are seen as undesirable and can affect the quality of life for both owners and their pets.
+Fortunately, many of these behaviors can be corrected.

 Why Do Cats Have Behavior Problems?

 Cats tend to be mysterious, so discovering the cause of certain feline behaviors can be a challenge.
-To further complicate things, there's not necessarily one single reason behind a particular behavior and every cat has a distinct personality.
-While some of these issues are part of a cat's natural instincts, there are ways you can discourage behaviors or use them to help your cat overcome whatever issue is the cause.
+To further complicate things, there's not necessarily one single reason behind a particular behavior, and every cat has a distinct personality.

-You’ve finally fallen asleep when suddenly you hear your cat howling and crying at the top of their lungs outside your bedroom door!
-It happens all the time and this behavior may be completely normal for your cat.
-After all, cats are nocturnal so they will be more active at night when you want to sleep.
-However, it can also be a sign that something's wrong.
+You’ve finally fallen asleep when suddenly you hear your cat howling and crying at the top of its lungs outside your bedroom door.
+This happens all the time with cats, and this behavior may be completely normal for your kitty.
+After all, cats are nocturnal, like their wild relatives, so they may be more active at night while you're trying to sleep, though it may also be a sign that something's wrong.

 - A breed like the Siamese is naturally more vocal than others and will simply meow loudly for your attention at night.

 Cats scratch to mark their territory.
-If your cat is scratching things that you prefer they do not, you can redirect the need by providing scratching posts and other toys they can dig their claws into.
+If your cat is scratching objects that you prefer it wouldn't, you can redirect the behavior by providing scratching posts and other toys your kitty can dig its claws into.

-- Aside from scratching posts, pheromones and nail caps can be used on an on-going basis.
+Aside from scratching posts, you can use pheromones and nail caps on an ongoing basis.
 Nail caps are small plastic nail coverings that are glued over your cat’s nails to protect your furniture.
-Pheromones come in sprays, wipes, and diffusers to help calm your cat and discourage any scratching behavior that is due to stress or anxiety.
+Pheromones are available as sprays, wipes, and diffusers to help calm your cat and discourage any scratching behavior that's due to stress or anxiety.

-- Declawing—which is actually an amputation—is a controversial subject but is also sometimes performed to prevent scratching furniture.
-This non-reversible surgery should be researched thoroughly and discussed with your vet.
+Declawing—which is actually an amputation—is a controversial subject but is also sometimes performed to prevent cats from scratching furniture.
+This nonreversible surgery should be researched thoroughly and discussed with your vet.

 If your cat's chewing is a concern, look to the cause for a solution:

-- Make sure you are feeding a nutritionally complete food with the AAFCO (Association of American Feed Control Officials) seal on the container.
+- Make sure you're feeding your cat a nutritionally complete food with the AAFCO (Association of American Feed Control Officials) seal on the container.

 - Check with your vet to eliminate any dental concerns.

-- If your cat is bored, provide them with safe toys to play with.
+- If your cat is bored, provide it with safe toys to play with.

-- For persistent cats who try to chew on things they shouldn’t, you can try bitter sprays as a deterrent.
-You can also cover small and dangerous items like electrical cords with plastic housing.
+- For persistent cats that try to chew on things they shouldn’t, you can try a bitter spray as a deterrent.
+You can also cover small and dangerous items, like electrical cords, with plastic housing.

 - Ensure that the litter box is never dirty because cats are fastidious about their toilets.

-- Having too few litter boxes is also an issue.
-The general rule is to have one more box than cats: a house with one cat should have two boxes, a two-cat house should have three, and so on.
+- Having too few litter boxes may also be an issue.
+The general rule is to have one more box than you have cats: For example, a household with one cat should have two boxes, a two-cat house should have three, and so on.

-- Your cat may not like the type of litter you have chosen or it may be too deep in the box.
-Try using less, switching to an unscented litter or a different brand, or using an alternative to standard clay litters.
+- Your cat may not like the type of litter you're using or it may be too deep in the box.
+Try using less, switching to unscented litter or a different brand, or using an alternative to standard clay litters.

 - In a multi-cat household, make sure one cat cannot see another when they're using different litter boxes at the same time.

-- Look for and try to eliminate other potential stressors around the house.
-For instance, when an indoor cat becomes anxious when seeing, hearing, or even sensing a cat outside, you can close the curtains.
+- Look for and try to eliminate potential stressors around the house.
+For instance, when an indoor cat becomes anxious upon seeing, hearing, or even sensing a cat outside, you can close the curtains.

-- Quite often, your cat has to live with the trigger.
-Pheromones, supplements, medications, and special diets may help.
-You can also give your cat other things to focus their energy on, like exercise inducing toys.
-Try other simple solutions like blocking your cat’s view of stressors by closing window curtains or setting up dividers between food bowls and litter boxes.
+Quite often, your cat may have to learn to live with the trigger.
+Again, pheromones, supplements, medications, and special diets may help.
+You can also give your cat other things to focus its energy on, like exercise-inducing toys.
+Try other simple solutions, such as setting up dividers between food bowls and litter boxes.